microsoft/tilecode/doc/download.md

 ## Troubleshooting

-### Problem: device does not display bootloader screen
+### Problem: device does not display "file copy" screen

-If it does not, put your device into "bootloader" mode by pressing the reset button on the device.
+If your Arcade device is not displaying the "file copy" screen, put your device into "file copy" mode by pressing the reset button on the device.
 The **reset** button is located in different locations on the [MakeCode Arcade devices](https://arcade.makecode.com/hardware/):

 - Kittenbot [Meowbit](https://www.kittenbot.cc/collections/frontpage/products/meowbit-codable-console-for-microsoft-makecode-arcade): **reset** is on the upper-right side of the device
 - GHI [Brainpad Arcade](https://www.brainpad.com/): **reset** is on the upper-right of the front of the device